 One of the most important parts of OSHA electrical safety awareness and preparation involves training and preparing employees to properly interact with electrical wires and equipment of various kinds.
-Though this type of education may at first seem too basic to deserve such attention – the ubiquitous nature of electricity can make training seem redundant – OSHA advisies companies to give employees any necessary safety training if they commonly work with powered assets.
+Though this type of education may at first seem too basic to deserve such attention – the ubiquitous nature of electricity can make training seem redundant – OSHA advises companies to give employees any necessary safety training if they commonly work with powered assets.

 This safety education may mean learning to de-energize electrical systems when they're receiving work and attention.
 Lockout and tagout procedures designed to keep heavy equipment from powering on unexpectedly may save lives if they're applied correctly.
 Furthermore, when wires or other components carry too great a current to handle safely with bare hands, workers should have access to insulating personal protective equipment such as gloves, and they must know which parts can never be touched safely.

 Preparing the workforce to stay safe from electrical hazards is an essential part of an OSHA awareness program, but focusing on employee education isn't the only thing leaders can or should do for their teams.
 Taking a proactive and responsible approach to repairing and maintaining all components within a facility is another essential part of creating a positive safety culture.